Drone29/cpp-argparser/readme.md

           .required()
           .help("required argument 2 with implicit value");

-Now the user should set `either --req1 or --req2` or `both`, otherwise an error will be thrown
+Now the caller should set `either --req1 or --req2` or `both`, otherwise an error will be thrown

 Mandatory arguments can be made required too: